Particl-Community/academy/in-depth/indepth_mp_explained.rst

 The Front-End
 -------------

 The front-end part of any application or platform refers to what a user directly interacts with.
-It is, more directly, the graphical inteface.
+It is, more directly, the graphical interface.

 Particl Desktop & Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:term:`Particl Desktop` is the front-end application of the :term:`Particl Network`; it allows you to connect directly with the underlying platform code in a graphical, user-friendly, and easy to use fashion.
+:term:`Particl Desktop` is the front-end application of the :term:`Particl Network`; it allows you to connect directly with the underlying platform code in a graphical, user-friendly, and easy-to-use fashion.

-If you want to sell or purchase an item on :term:`Particl Marketplace`, browse listings and markets, leave a comment, or any other similar action, you inevitably need to use :term:`Particl Marketplace`; the front-end application of Particl to do so.
-It is what what makes all the code appear in a visual manner.
+If you want to sell or purchase an item on :term:`Particl Marketplace`, browse listings and markets, leave a comment, or any other similar action, you inevitably need to use :term:`Particl Marketplace`, the front-end application of Particl to do so.
+It is what makes all the code appear visually.

 .. note::